- Matt's Newsletter

 I’ve launched a jobs platform focused on the construction, energy, and engineering sectors.
 While I haven’t worked in these sectors, career success in them is about 75% people and management skills.
 So I bring popular management ideas from the tech sector, learned from experience and classic books such as Working Backwards, Radical Candour, and Principles.

-Reddit and Quora are invaluable for finding no-bullshit insider information.
-For example, if you’re curious about the value of an engineering certification, professional websites will give you the usual promo bullshit, but Quora and Reddit will give you unfiltered truth.
-I often copy and paste great community responses into ChatGPT to spit out great blog paragraphs.
+Reddit and Quora are invaluable for finding straightforward insider information.
+For example, if you’re curious about the value of an engineering certification, professional websites will give you the usual promotional content, but Quora and Reddit will provide unfiltered truth.
+I often copy and paste insightful community responses into ChatGPT to generate excellent blog paragraphs.

 Note that it’s super important to reformat all the ideas you gather, as Google penalises duplicate content.

-Topical authority is a crucial SEO concept where a website becomes the go-to source for specific subjects.
-It’s very dependent on writing extensively about a topic.
-For instance, to build authority on “protein powder,” a single article wouldn’t suffice.
-You need to cover all aspects of protein powder, creating a network of interlinked content.
-This would signal to Google that your site is knowledgeable and trustworthy on the topic.
+Topical authority is a crucial SEO strategy where a website becomes the trusted source for specific subjects by extensively covering them.
+This involves producing comprehensive content about a topic.
+For example, to establish authority on “protein powder,” a single article isn’t sufficient; you need to cover all aspects of protein powder, creating a network of interlinked articles.
+This signals to Google that your site is knowledgeable and trustworthy on the subject.

 Topical authority can overcome a low Domain Rating (DR), allowing underdog websites to compete effectively by focusing on building comprehensive content first.
 Also, it accelerates the ranking process (it usually takes around five months for initial content to rank on Google’s first page).